knime/knime-core/org.knime.product/README.txt

   to get them activated.

   Note, the update site is also available as zip archive for a later offline installation.
-Refer to the knime.org webpage for details.
+Refer to the knime.org website for details.